Dr. Sara Dittoe Barrett, Director and Licensed Clinical Psychologist

-I am a licensed clinical psychologist with expertise in anxiety disorders and OCD, chronic pain and medical conditions, insomnia, and stress management.
+I am a licensed clinical psychologist and the Director of Cognitive Behavioral Associates of Chicago.
 I received a master’s degree in Clinical Psychology from the University of Dayton in 2003 and a master's and Ph.D. in Clinical Psychology with focuses in Health Psychology, anxiety disorders, and chronic pain from Rosalind Franklin University of Medicine and Science in 2008.

-I use up-to-date treatments including mindfulness-based Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Compassion-Focused Therapy, and Positive Psychology.
-These are approaches that I am personally drawn to and that my clients tend to like.
+At CBA Chicago, we use evidence-based treatments including mindfulness-based Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Compassion-Focused Therapy, and Positive Psychology.
+These are approaches that we are all personally drawn to and that our clients tend to like.
 They are backed by science and can be fun and creative.
-These are very active therapies where you learn new skills and practice them to improve your quality of life.
-I also enjoy and value working with a diverse client population.
-I see race, ethnicity, ability status, gender identity, sexual orientation, and spirituality as important parts of our identity which impact how we move through the world and how the world sees us.
-I strive to be LGBTQIA affirming and view ally-ship as an ongoing and evolving process.
+These are also very active therapies where you learn new skills and practice them to improve your quality of life.

-I am a licensed clinical psychologist with expertise in health psychology including chronic pain and medical conditions, insomnia, and managing stress.
+I am a licensed clinical psychologist with expertise in health psychology including chronic pain and medical conditions, as well as insomnia, anxiety disorders, OCD, managing perfectionism, and coping with stress.
 I received a Ph.D. in Clinical Psychology from Marquette University in 2015.